BioData-Club/programming-fundamentals/_episodes/04-cond.md

 - "Use `==` to test for equality."
 - "`X and Y` is only true if both `X` and `Y` are true."
 - "`X or Y` is true if either `X` or `Y`, or both, are true."
-- "Zero, the empty string, and the empty list are considered false;
-   all other numbers, strings, and lists are considered true."
 - "`True` and `False` represent truth values."
 ---

-In our last lesson, we discovered something suspicious was going on in our inflammation data by drawing some plots.
-How can we use Python to automatically recognize the different features we saw, and take a different action for each?
 In this lesson, we'll learn how to write code that runs only when certain conditions are true.
+Another way to think of conditionals is,
+"if this happens, then do that."

 ## Conditionals